ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

       <td>SubClass</td>
       <td>Subclass code (assigned by the USB-IF).

-      These codes are qualified by the value of the \em bDeviceClass field.
+      These codes are qualified by the value of the *bDeviceClass* field.

-      If \em bDeviceClass is
+      If *bDeviceClass* is
       - reset to zero, this field must also be reset to zero.
       - not set to FFh, all values are reserved for assignment by the USB-IF.</td>
     </tr>